 Nothing in this policy is intended to abridge the rights of faculty as outlined in the Washington University Policy on Academic Freedom, Responsibility, and Tenure.

-See Employment of Relatives policy in the Employee Handbook and the Discrimination and Harassment policy.
+See Employment of Relatives policy and the Discrimination and Harassment policy.

 Please contact the Office of Human Resources, Apryle Cotton for questions about this policy.